designerofthing/toaas-cli/README.md

 If you want to remove the package, just uninstall it using `npm`:

 ```
-$ npm uninstall -g chuck-cli
+$ npm uninstall -g toaas-cli
 ```

-**This is a late night project I worked on when learning about creating cli applications.
-Take it for what it is.**
+**This is heavily based on Thomas Ochman's Chuck Norris CLI https://github.com/tochman/chuck-cli.git, it is meant as a homage not plagiarism**